HomeSEOVoice Search and Local SEO: Worth It?

 • Authentic customer reviews

-Implement these content optimisation techniques to improve voice search performance:
+Use these content techniques to improve voice search performance:

-• Create FAQ pages addressing common customer questions
+• Create FAQ pages that answer common customer questions

 • Develop location-specific content for each service area